 The Community Health Nursing (CHN) graduate education prepares students for advanced community & public health practice roles in various areas.
-MN and DNP curricula are designed to fulfill the American Association of Colleges of Nursing’s accreditation requirements and to prepare CHN graduates in public health competencies.
+Master of Nursing (MN) and Doctor of Nursing Practice (DNP) curricula are designed to fulfill the American Association of Colleges of Nursing’s accreditation requirements and to prepare CHN graduates in public health competencies.

 One unique feature and strength of our curriculum is the interdisciplinary education.
-Click on the sub-menu of Curriculum to learn more about relevant courses offered on the campus and also check UW Course Catalog for the most updated course description.
+Click on the Curriculum sub-menu to learn more about relevant courses offered on the campus, and also check UW Course Catalog for the most updated course description.

 - Related field (Community & Public Health Systems for Children, Youth, & Families; Cross-Cultural and Global Health; Worker Wellbeing and Safety)